nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 1. Many of the DCCs host human data, and for all but very basic file information, the associated metadata is protected.
-Currently, the CFDE does not have protected data access or an Authority to Operate (ATO) to make these metadata searchable.
+Currently, the CFDE does not have protected data access or a permission to make these metadata searchable.
 Requiring DCCs to supply these terms would make it illegal for most DCCs to comply.

 2. From an operational standpoint, the C2M2 model must remain as flexible as possible, especially